Activities and Experiences in Queenstown

 Before we get onto all the expensive stuff that Queenstown is known for, let’s have a look at a fun and free way to spend downtime in Queenstown.
 Queenstown Gardens is a free park, which is easily accessible from the town centre.
 The beautifully landscaped gardens have walking tracks, memorials and magnificent views across Lake Wakatipu.
 You might also want to have a go at the 18-hole disc golf course, where discs or “frisbees” are available to hire from most of the outdoor shops in town.
 Check out more activities like this in 16 Free & Cheap Things to Do in Queenstown.

 Did you know that Queenstown is part of a wine region?
 Foodies can enjoy exploring the surrounding wineries via scenic tours of the Gibbston Valley.
-There are many tours to experience the wineries of the region, from riding to the wineries on a self-guided cycle tour with Around the Basin Bike Tours to joining a small-group experience with Queenstown Wine Trail.
+There are many tours to experience the wineries of the region, from riding to the wineries on a self-guided cycle tour with Around the Basin Bike Tours (more info on Viator and Tripadvisor) to joining a small-group experience with Queenstown Wine Trail (on Viator and Tripadvisor).
 The latter also includes a traditional Kiwi-style lunch and cheese tastings.
 Learn more about the wineries of the area in our 10 Wonderful Wineries in Queenstown.
 Plus, for more foodie experiences, see 10 Things to Do in Queenstown for Foodies.

 Milford Sound is on the bucket list of most people travelling to Queenstown, so it needs no introduction here.
 However, while most tourists take large tour buses to get to the majestic fiord, a more intimate experience worth considering is taking a scenic flight.
 Observe stunning vistas of glacier-carved valleys, mountains, alpine lakes and vast forests as you take a 35-minute flight from Queenstown to Milford Sound.
 Once you arrive in Milford Sound, you can enjoy one of the cruises through the fiord and either fly or take the bus back to Queenstown.
 Compare flight experiences in the 5 Best Scenic Flights to Milford Sound from Queenstown.
 Plus, this makes an amazing experience for couples, just like the rest of the 10 Romantic Activities in Queenstown for Couples.

 If you enjoy the finer things in life, like teeing-off in an alpine paradise, then be sure to hit the golf courses of Queenstown.
-Hit prestigious courses, like Jack’s Point with breathtaking views of Lake Wakatipu and The Remarkables, The Hills with an intriguing sculpture park, and Millbrook with the country’s only 27-hole course!
+Hit prestigious courses, like Jack’s Point (more info on Viator and Tripadvisor) with breathtaking views of Lake Wakatipu and The Remarkables, The Hills with an intriguing sculpture park, and Millbrook with the country’s only 27-hole course!
 Find out more about each course and more in the Top 5 Golf Courses in Queenstown.

 In winter, Queenstown attracts snow bunnies from all over the world, but there’s more to the Queenstown ski season than just the four nearby ski fields.
 Escape the crowds with an awesome backcountry skiing experience with Alpine Heli-Ski for fresh untracked powder and a gourmet lunch on the mountains.
+More information is available on Viator and Tripadvisor.
 Alternatively, Soho Basin is Queenstown’s private ski area where you get free rein of 264 hectares and 500+ vertical metres virtually to yourself.
 Chairlifts are swapped for snowcat rides, while skiers also get to dine on a three-course lunch with local wines at the Alpine Hut.
 See more activities like this in 10 Luxury Activities in Queenstown.

 A great option for kids (and adults) is checking out the unique birdlife of New Zealand at the Kiwi Birdlife Park.
 Located at the bottom of the Skyline Gondola, the Kiwi Birdlife Park allows visitors to observe more than 20 different bird species, including kiwi birds in a nocturnal enclosure.
 You may also get the opportunity to see critters like the green gecko and New Zealand’s “living dinosaur”, the tuatara.
 Catch one of the daily wildlife shows and keeper presentations to learn more about the conservation of New Zealand’s wildlife.
-See more experiences like this in 10 Things to Do in Queenstown with Kids.
+More information about the Kiwi Birdlife Park can be found on Viator and Tripadvisor.
+Plus, see more experiences like this in 10 Things to Do in Queenstown with Kids.

 For a fun day out, head to the historic town of Arrowtown.
 Just a 20-minute drive from Queenstown, Arrowtown is a gold-mining town with beautifully-preserved buildings from the Otago Gold Rush.
 Hire a gold pan from the Lakes District Museum and try your luck at panning for gold in the Arrow River.
 Celebrate your success or make yourself feel better for being poor by trying some mouthwatering fudge from The Remarkables Sweet Shop or by getting an ice cream from Patagonia.
 Get more inspiration for your visit from our 10 Amazing Things to Do in Arrowtown.